Quantumke/html-framework-writeup/README.md

 ###Navigation
 Users  have to get around.
 Navigation styles in Foundation include: a robust top bar with dropdowns; button; search bars; a cool icon bar; a bitchin' off-canvas implementation; and a bunch of other navigational constructs.

+###Plugins
+FOundation has ncluded a ton of JavaScript plugins written just for Foundation: pop-up modals (Reveal); add a required validation for forms (Abide); create content tabs; alerts; and more.